testingautomated-usi/uncertainty-wizard/docs/index.rst

 Note that our documentation assumes basic knowledge of the tensorflow.keras API.
 If you do not know tensorflow.keras yet, check out the TensorflowGuide_.

-..
-   TODO: Add link to github repository in 'Sources on github' above